Adblockdude

 What is Packet Sniffing & How To Detect & Protect Against It

-Packet sniffing is a method of detecting and assessing packet data sent over a network.
+Packet sniffing is the detection and assessing of packet data sent over a network.
 Administrators can use it legitimately for network monitoring and security but can also be exploited by hackers to spy or steal confidential data.
 These packets often include sensitive information such as login details, passwords, personal data, and financial information.

 Who is at Risk from Packet Sniffing?